New Resident Information

-Click here to watch a short video on everything Wyoming has to offer.
+Watch a Short Video on everything Wyoming has to offer.

-Click here for the Ohio DMV website for information and to find the nearest DMV office.
+Visit Ohio DMV Website for more information and to find the nearest DMV office.

 Voter Registration Information

-To find out where you vote, visit the Hamilton County Board of Voter Registration site by clicking here.
+To find out where you vote, visit the Hamilton County Board of Voter Registration Website.
 You will type in your address and other information asked for to obtain your voting location.

 New Voter ID Requirements Effective January 2006 – HB234

 The Ohio Legislature recently passed Amended Substitute House Bill 3 which requires all voters in the State of Ohio to verify identity before voting a regular ballot.
 The law generally requires that a voter present a photo id or other document with the voter’s name and current voting address.
 Acceptable forms of identification include current and valid photo identification, military identification, a copy of a utility bill, bank statement, paycheck, government check, or other government document showing your name and current address.
-The photo identification must be issued by the United States government or the State of Ohio and must show all of the following: name, current address, photo of person who id was issued to and an expiration date that has not passed.
-For a complete explanation, visit the Secretary of State’s website at www.sos.state.oh.us or call 513.632.7039.
+The photo identification must be issued by the United States government or the State of Ohio and must show all of the following: name, current address, photo of the person to who it was issued, and an expiration date that has not passed.
+For a complete explanation, visit the Secretary of State’s website or call 513-632-7039.

 Wyoming City Schools